 Are Moms Really That Busy?

 Dr. Phil tackles an activity so beloved and coveted, the mere thought of it being attacked has caused an uproar among mothers across America.
 Any mother would kill to have more of it but can't seem to get enough: Leisure time!
 Research by University of Maryland's Dr. John Robinson claims that mothers aren't working nearly as many hours as they think they are.
 In fact, the data says busy moms actually have 30 to 40 hours of leisure time every week.
 That's almost a full-time job!
-Don't miss this hot-button debate, and join the conversation!
+Don't miss this hot-button debate.